SLOs for Agents.

 The agent works in demo.
 It does not work at three a.m., under load, on a slightly malformed request, against a downstream dependency that returned a partial response.
 The eval score does not catch that.
 Reliability is the gap between the eval and the customer, and it is where most agent programs lose their value.

 The cost is paid by the on-call engineer at three a.m. and by the customer the next morning.
-It is also paid by the next program — once the first agent has produced an outage that the team cannot explain, the engineering organization quietly reverts to manual workflows.
+It is also paid by the next program — once the first agent has produced an outage that the team cannot explain, the engineering organisation quietly reverts to manual workflows.
 The agent is technically still deployed.
 It is also no longer trusted.
 That state is worse than not having shipped at all.

 Six SLOs that matter